lkuper/dissertation/dissertation/jfp-reviews-notes.md

 operations to the original calculus, lambdaLVar.
-This makes lambdaLVar a tiny bit more complicated, since we have to parameterize the calculus by U.  But it makes for a smaller leap from lambdaLVar to lambdaLVish, and it demonstrate that the arbitrary update operations in lambdaLVish are not the source of nondeterminism.
+This makes lambdaLVar a tiny bit more complicated, since we have to parameterize the calculus by U.  But it makes for a smaller leap from lambdaLVar to lambdaLVish, and it helps illustrate that the arbitrary update operations in lambdaLVish are not the source of nondeterminism.

 The way things are set up in the paper now are something of an accident of history.
 When we developed LVars, we first came up with